vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 here, too, we end up in `do_parse_sync`.

-This time, however, if nothing went wrong and the parser is not suspended, the `finish` member function is invoked, which sets the document's read state to interactive, clears the docuemnt's parser, and invokes `Document::finish_load`.
+This time, however, if nothing went wrong and the parser is not suspended, the `finish` member is invoked, which sets the document's read state to interactive, clears the document's parser, and invokes `Document::finish_load`.
 Unless the document loader is blocked (TODO what does this mean?), the same way as above, `ScriptThread::mark_document_with_no_blocked_loads` is invoked, which is a static function and merely inserts this document into `ScriptThread::docs_with_no_blocking_loads`.

 The interesting thing is that the document is not immediately finalized, because there may be other events the script thread need process first.
-Thus, in its event loop (`ScriptThread::start`) the `handle_msgs` is invoked until shutdown.
-This does a bunch of things not (directly) related to this blog post right now, so I'm skipping over to the part where this document (and others) are dequeued from `docs_with_no_blocking_loads` and `maybe_queue_document_completion` member is invoked on them.
+The event loop is run in `ScriptThread::start`, continuously invoking `handle_msgs` until shutdown.
+This does a bunch of things not (directly) related to this blog post right now, so I'm skipping over to the part where this `Document` and potentially others are dequeued from `ScriptThread::docs_with_no_blocking_loads` and `Document::maybe_queue_document_completion` method is invoked on them.
 This again does a whole host of things, but the important bits are that the document state is set to complete (`DocumentReadyState::Complete`), the window is reflowed and scrolled to a fragment if present in the URL, and the constellation is notified of the document load, via `ScriptMsg::LoadComplete`.

 This is received by `Constellation::handle_load_complete_msg`.
 If the load occurred in a top-level browsing context, the embedder is notified that its document finished loading.
 Otherwise it's an iframe and `handle_subframe_loaded` is called.
 This sends a `ConstellationControlMsg::DispatchIFrameLoadEvent` to iframe's parent pipeline's event loop.

 `ScriptThread::handle_iframe_load_event` takes over, and finds the iframe's encompassing `Document`, then the `HTMLIFrameElement` itself and invokes `iframe_load_event_steps` on it.
 This fires the load event for the iframe, terminates the `LoadBlocker` (TODO what's this?) and issues a window reflow.

-Done
+As far as I can tell, the above detail most of the steps necessary to load a page in Servo.